6700 Laurel-Bowie Rd (Rt. 197)

 Emergency & Critical Care

 Dogs and Cats Veterinary Referral & Emergency strives to provide the highest quality care for critically ill or injured pets.
-Our emergency room is staffed with trained emergency doctors and nurses to provide 24 hour patient care.
+Our veterinary emergency hospital in Bowie, MD, is staffed with trained emergency doctors and nurses to provide 24-hour patient care.
 We are open 7 days a week and all holidays.
-Our ER works in collaboration with our team of highly skilled veterinary specialists to ensure your pet receives the best medical care at all times.
+Our ER works in collaboration with our team of highly skilled veterinary specialists to ensure your pet receives the best in critical care services for pets in Bowie, MD at all times.

 What to expect when you arrive